gophergala2016/linq/README.md

 ## Migrin

-A migration toolkit writted in Golang that allows you to create the SQL of the migrations using a DSL in Go.
+A migration toolkit writted in Golang and inspired on Rails' ActiveRecord::Migration, that allows you to create migration files to make change on your DB using a DSL.

 ## Installation